ALL YOU NEED TO KNOW ABOUT BARBITURATES

 The prescription barbiturates you are most likely to find being used are Secobarbital for insomnia and Phenobarbital, which is used for disorders that cause seizures.
 Some drugs for a headache also contain caffeine, acetaminophen, Butalbital and Aspirin in various combinations.
 Donnatal Extendtabs (which are used for gastrointestinal conditions such as spastic colon and irritable bowel syndrome) contains Phenobarbital and Primidone (aka Mysoline), which metabolizes to Phenobarbital.
 All of these prescriptions will bring back a positive test result.

-If you take any of these drugs, you should know that drug testing results that come back for their use can still pose a threat to the outcome of your testing experience.
+If you take any of these drugs, you should know results from a urine drug test can detect their use very accurately.
 Even though the prescription medications above are legal, they are also known to impair the user’s ability to concentrate and can leave them impaired.
 This means that you may still be judged to be unable to complete the job that you were being tested for and could face losing that job.

 This is especially true of jobs where other lives could be put in danger, such as a driver of a large truck or a specialized vehicle like a forklift.
 Roles under the Department of Transportation should use a specific DOT drug testing panel to identify substance abuse among employees.If you do not have full control or aren’t able to concentrate enough to operate the machinery or keep a look out for dangers, that could a huge safety hazard.